infrared-dao/infrared-default-list/README.md

 ## Guidelines

 - Ensure all addresses are valid and correctly formatted.
-- Use clear, descriptive names for your gauge, protocol, and tokens.
+- Use clear, descriptive names for your vault, protocol, and tokens.
 - Provide accurate and concise descriptions.
 - Use appropriate tags and types.
-- The `url` field for gauges should be a direct link to provide liquidity for the LP token.
+- The `url` field for vaults should be a direct link to provide liquidity for the LP token.
 - Make sure you're updating the correct network-specific files (replace `{network}` with the appropriate network name).

 ## Review process